-In this section we discuss a set of fiscal issues that are relevant for fiscal policy assessment over the 14th Finance Commission period.
+In this section we discuss a set of fiscal issues that are relevant for the Finance Commission in the process of revising the fiscal consolidation path.
 This provides a background and the transmission channels to the simulation exercises reported in the next section.

-(a) Targeting Revenue Deficit
+(a) Targeting Revenue deficit

 Fiscal rules were formally introduced in India with Fiscal Responsibility and Budget Management Act, 2003 (FRBMA) and FRBM Rules 2004.
 Elimination of revenue deficit was among the foremost targets, along with reduction in fiscal deficit and a check on Central Government borrowing from the RBI.
-Aimed at intergenerational equity in fiscal management and debt management consistent with fiscal sustainability, limits were placed on revenue deficit and fiscal deficit targets.
+Aimed at inter-generational equity in fiscal management and debt management consistent with fiscal sustainability, limits were placed on revenue deficit and fiscal deficit targets.
 For instance, for the centre, the mandate laid down included:

-• Eliminating revenue deficit by 2008-09 by ensuring a minimum annual reduction of 0.5 per cent or more of GDP every year from 2004-05.

-Reducing fiscal deficit by at least 0.3 per cent of GDP annually from 2004-05, so that fiscal deficit is reduced to no more than 3 per cent of GDP at the end of 2008-09.
+- Eliminating revenue deficit by 2008-09 by ensuring a minimum annual reduction of 0.5 per cent or more of GDP every year from 2004-05. - Reducing fiscal deficit by at least 0.3 per cent of GDP annually from 2004-05, so that fiscal deficit is reduced to no more than 3 per cent of GDP at the end of 2008-09.

-Similarly for the states, 12th Finance Commission recommended that each state enact Fiscal Responsibility Legislation (FRL) which should, at the minimum, provide for elimination of revenue deficit by 2008-09 and reduction of fiscal deficit to 3 per cent of GSDP or its equivalent defined as ratio of interest payment to revenue receipts to be brought down to 15 per cent23.
+Similarly for the states, 12th Finance Commission recommended that each state enact Fiscal Responsibility Legislation (FRL) which should, at the minimum, provide for elimination of revenue deficit by 2008-09 and reduction of fiscal deficit to 3 per cent of GSDP or its equivalent defined as ratio of interest payment to revenue receipts to be brought down to 15 per cent (pp.87, 12th FC Report).
 Following this pre-condition stipulated by 12th Finance Commission, all states put in place FRL as per State Finances.
 Debt-relief was provided to the states working towards fiscal consolidation.
 The quantum of write-off was linked to the absolute amount by which the revenue deficit was reduced in each successive year during the award period.

-Consequent to the buoyant economic growth and revenues in the years since 2003-04, fiscal rules brought about substantial improvements in fiscal balances.
+Consequent to the buoyant economic growth and revenues in the years since 2003-4, fiscal rules brought about substantial improvements in fiscal balances.
 The performance of the center and states vis-à-vis the fiscal rules are summarized in Table 2 and Table 3 below.
 The global financial crisis, slowdown in domestic growth and need for countercyclical fiscal stimulus caused a temporary pause in fiscal consolidation.